 - Involvement of the fourth cervical nerve root leads to no readily detectable reflex changes or motor weakness.

-- The pain radiates to the back of the neck and superior aspect of the scapula.
+- The pain radiates to the back of the neck and the superior aspect of the scapula.

 - Occasionally, the pain radiates to the anterior chest wall.